nbross/Cinema-Hub/README.md

 ```
 GIVEN a MERN SPA style Website
 WHEN I visit the site for the first time
-THEN I am presented with the homepage, which includes navigation links for the homepage and the dashboard; and the option to log in
+THEN I am presented with the homepage, which includes navigation links for the search and the watchlist; and the option to log in
-WHEN I click on the homepage option
+WHEN I click on the search option
-THEN I am taken to the homepage
+THEN I am taken to the search page
-WHEN I click on any other links in the navigation
-THEN I am prompted to either sign up or sign in
 WHEN I choose to sign up
 THEN I am prompted to create a username and password
 WHEN I click on the sign-up button